domodwyer/fastxdr/README.md

 Transpiles XDR specifications into Rust code.

-* Generates XDR types with fast, zero-copy deserialisation
+* Generates Rust types with fast, zero-copy deserialisation
 * Customisable derives for generated types
 * No panicking - returns generated `Error` variants for malformed data
 * Use as part of a [`build.rs`] or generate with a standalone binary